-ACF CLINICS
+CLINICS

 Community Designed.
 Community Led.

 Our clinic offerings are based on what the adaptive climbing community asks for.
-From that feedback, we design a weekend of programming that will help new climbers become climbers for life, and to give experience climbers the tools they need to push boundaries in the sport.
-We then try to make sure that all the clinics are lead by a disabled athlete, where possible - and where that’s not possible, we have the best allies in the world teaching the skills that will create the instructors of the future.
+From that feedback, we design a weekend of programming that will help new climbers become climbers for life, and to give experienced climbers the tools they need to push boundaries in the sport.
+We then try to make sure that all the clinics are led by a disabled athlete, where possible - and where that’s not possible, we have the best allies in the world teaching the skills that will create the instructors of the future.
 NOTE - clinics are only for disabled athletes, there will not be capacity for any plus ones to participate.
 Note for Sunday Clinics: These clinics may end earlier and you are free to leave when you need to if you have Sunday travel plans.

-Past ACF Clinic Offerings
+2025 Clinic Offerings

-Intro to Outdoors - Basecamp
+• Intro to Outdoors - Basecamp

-A Thursday special - go over gear, basics, what to expect at the crag, and how this damn rock climbing thing works, particularly how it works at ACF.
+An evening special - go over gear, basics, what to expect at the crag, and how this damn rock climbing thing works, particularly how it works at ACF.
 Highly recommended for those who have never climbed outside before.
 This will be at Basecamp; no actual climbing.

-Intro to Outside
+• Intro to Outside

 If this is your first time climbing outside, start here!
 You'll go over differences between the gym and the crag, and get right to safely climbing outside.
 This will be out at the crag and will be a full day of climbing as much as you want to!
+Sponsored by VF Foundation

-Belay Me, Bro!
+• Belay Me, Bro!

 Do you want to learn how to belay, or do you need a refresher?
 Are you looking for help with tweaks to the traditional belay that will make it easier with whatever wonkiness you have going on?
 This is the clinic for you!
 We’ll have ground stations setup and skilled instructors to teach you a basic belay on a gri gr or ATC, and work with you to figure out what you need to be a safe, effective belayer.
 If you facilitate adaptiv climbing, you can also come to learn how to teach others.

-Lower Limbo Party
+• Lower Limbo Party - Affinity

 Presented by POA Tennessee